ArcaneEngineer/ECS-tutorials/part2.md

 We see the same old loop over all entities (component indices), but the logic _inside_ the loop has changed completely.
 The magic here is that `updateTransform()` is no longer entity-type specific. _It is applicable to any kind of entity_ (all entities need at least a `transform` in a typical ECS).

-Looking at the first `if` block, we check the `isActive` status of various component arrays, `transforms` and `motions`, to see whether we can, in fact, move our current entity `e`.
+Looking at the first `if` block, we check the `isActive` status of various component arrays, `transforms` and `motions`, to see whether we can, in fact, move our current entity `e`, that is, we can only do so if it is active in both regards.

 In the second `if` block, we check whether the current entity `e` has an active `turret`, and if it does, we call that `turret` to update, potentially firing a bullet, or at least reducing the firing countdown until we can shoot again.

-Now let's look at these two new functions called inside that loop. `updateTurret` was formerly `oneTankTakesItsTurn` in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), but we've taken out the tank movement logic and moved it into a separate funtion, `updateTransform`:
+Now let's look at these two new functions called inside that loop. `updateTurret` was formerly `oneTankTakesItsTurn` in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), but we've taken out the tank movement logic and moved that into a separate function, `updateTransform`:

 ```
 function updateTurret(e)